kubeflow/website/content/docs/pipelines/pipelines-quickstart.md

   * true-label: Column to be used for text representation of the label output by the model.

-    The arrows on the following screenshot indicate the run parameters that you must supply:
+    The following partial screenshot shows the run parameters, including the two parameters that you must supply:
     <img src="/docs/images/pipelines-start-xgboost-run.png"
       alt="Starting the XGBoost run on the pipelines UI" class="mt-3 mb-3 border border-info rounded">